Dark Fantasy Basic (2017)

 If you are going to put out a retroclone on a market that is literally flooded it had better be the damn spiffiest most awesomemest rule-set ever created, if not, it needs its own setting or it is doomed.
 Dark Fantasy Basic is 5.00$.
 Core rules need to be free, setting deserves money, this is just a remix of rules everyone knows and has already seen before with some decent houserules thrown in.

 Gameplay: As written, I am not even sure if spellcasting is worth it (hit point damage on a failed spell fam?
 That’s bollocks!), combat is just a more muddled version of WHF/DnD, more customization does not a better game make and the calls are coming from inside the house.

-Clarity: Editing is hard and this pdf is probably fine if you just put it together on your blog so people can check out your totally awesome houserules but for an official product it is too sloppy.
+Clarity: Editing is hard and this pdf is probably fine if you just put it together on your blog so people can check out your totally awesome houserules but for a for realz product it is too sloppy.
 The game assumes everyone knows how to play a roleplaying game and relies on GM’s discretion in lieu of rulings.
 That’s fine but why do I have to pay you money so I can decide how to arbitrate my game?

 Pros: Some good houserules.
 Seeks to balance 5e and Basic.

 Cons: Vague descriptions.
 Clip-art.
 Relies on GM’s-discretion the point where I am unsure whether I am even buying a game.
 No setting.
 Did the world need another retroclone?